Sau1707/ezstorage/docs/README.md

 ## Docs

-This is the documentation of the package `classdb``
+This is the documentation of the package `ezstorage``

 -   [Sqlite](SQLITE.md)